Astral-Pages/dice-series/README.md

 # Dice Series
-A script @edmamev wrote up to list every dice combination.
+A script [edamamev](https://github.com/edamamev) wrote up to list every dice combination.

 A dice combination is called a 'Roll'